bllin001/narrative-characterization/README.md

 # **LLM Narrative Characterization and Entity Extraction**

 This repository explores the use of Large Language Models (LLMs) for characterizing narratives and extracting entities.
-It focuses on identifying key narrative components—Actors, Factors, and Mechanisms (AFM)—and creating structured representations such as knowledge graphs.
+It focuses on identifying key narrative components—Actors, Factors, and Mechanisms (AFM)

 **Read more about it in my blog titled:** [*2024-12-XX: From Narrative to Conceptualization: The Role of Large Language Models in Analysis, Modeling, and Simulation*](https://your-website-link.com)